Apache Point Observatory

 The Legacy Survey of Space and Time (LSST) is a 10-year optical survey of the southern sky on the 8.4-meter Vera C. Rubin Observatory.
 This survey will produce a revolutionary movie of the sky in 6 photometric bands.
 UW Astronomy is a major participant in the development and operation of this facility, and hosts key parts of the Data Management and Alert Pipeline development teams.

 The UW Astronomy Department has ready access to the Physics Machine Shop, located in the basement of our building.
 Although the Astronomy Department does not operate the Shop, it has been a major resource to our faculty and students.
 This facility is capable of producing very sophisticated hardware, and has helped produce for APO, as well as generating the SDSS plug plates for many years.
-The Physics Shop also houses a machine and wood shop for student training and use.
+The Machine Shop also houses a Student Shop for training and use.